RealYoshiWaton/real-world-ai-projects/README.md

 Stay tuned and star ⭐ this repo if you'd like to follow along!

+## 📚 Articles & Writing
+In addition to this code repository, I actively write about data science, machine learning, and practical project workflows on platforms like Medium and Kaggle.
+See the full list [here](ARTICLES.md)
+These pieces complement the projects here with deeper context, theory, and lessons learned.

 ## 📜 License
 All projects in this repository are © 2025 Saurabh Kudesia and licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this code, provided that proper attribution is given and the original license notice is retained.
 Please note that portions of the projects — such as datasets, code references, or assets — may be sourced from third-party providers and remain subject to their respective licenses and terms of use.
 Some icons used in this repository are provided by [Font Awesome](https://fontawesome.com), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).